sindred/simplega/README.md

 # simplega
-Simple genetic algorithm optimizer in Python
+Simple genetic algorithm optimizer in Python.<br>
+Adapted from the book <i>Genetic Algorithms in Search, Optimization and Machine Learning</i> by David E. Goldberg